awslabs/aws-proton-plugins-for-backstage/docs/developing.md

 After everything is installed in your local Backstage app, verify the following:
 1. You see `aws:proton:create-service` in the list of installed scaffolder actions on http://localhost:7007/create/actions.
 2. The backend plugin is running: http://localhost:7007/api/aws-proton-backend/health.
 You should receive `{"status":"ok"}`.

+Follow the [Proton plugins tutorial](tutorial.md) to walk through using the plugins in your Backstage app.